johnB007/Troubleshooting/Blocking Quarantine Actions in MDAV by Hash.md

 The official Configure custom exclusions article lists only file/folder path, process, extension, or process-opened files as supported exclusion types—no mention of hash-based exclusions.

+## These are the 4 Exclusion Types with	Description
+1. Process:	Disables real-time scanning on files that are opened by specific processes, i.e., specified (source) process is not scanned.
+2. Path:	Excludes entire file paths from real-time/scheduled scans.
+3. Extension:	Disables real-time/scheduled/custom scans on certain file extensions.
+4. IpAddress:	Disables network packet inspection incoming from a certain IP.

 ##  Hash-Based Exclusions Are Not Supported by MDAV
 No where in MSFT docs has hash based excludions listed.